sheng-fu/SPINN_type/README.md

 This project contains a handful of tools for easier analysis of your model's performance.

 For one, after a periodic number of batches, some useful statistics are printed to a file specified by `--log_path`.
-This is convenient for visual inspection, and the script [parse_logs.py](https://github.com/mrdrozdov/spinn/blob/master/scripts/parse_logs.py) is an example of how to easily parse this log file.
+This is convenient for visual inspection, and the script [parse_logs.py](https://github.com/nyu-mll/spinn/blob/master/scripts/parse_logs.py) is an example of how to easily parse this log file.

-In addition, there is support for realtime summaries using [Visdom](https://github.com/facebookresearch/visdom).
-This requires a few steps:

-1. Run your experiment normally, but specify a `--metrics_path`.
-2. Run Visdom in it's own terminal instance: `python -m visdom.server`
-3. Run this project's [visdom_reporter.py](https://github.com/mrdrozdov/spinn/blob/master/scripts/visdom_reporter.py) script, specifying a root which matches the `--metrics_path` flag: `python scripts/visdom_reporter.py --root $METRICS_PATH`

-Then open Visdom in a browser window to see graphs representing accuracy, loss and some other metrics updated in real time.
-This is most useful when running multiple experiments simultaneously.

 ## Contributing